sveetch/djangocodemirror/README.rst

         def save(self, *args, **kwargs):
             return

-The widget accept two additional arguments :
+The widget accept some additional arguments :

 * ``codemirror_only`` A *boolean* to disable the `DjangoCodeMirror`_ usage at benefit of `CodeMirror`_.
 It is ``False`` by default;